josephHelfenbein/BlazeGuard/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-This project was submitted to the henhacks2025 2025 hackathon for the Lifestyle/Health track.
+This project was submitted to the HenHacks 2025 hackathon for the Safety/Emergency and Health/Wellness tracks.

 Devpost link: [https://devpost.com/software/blazeguard](https://devpost.com/software/blazeguard)